 She was right.
 Power’s brief appearance in his first film for Fox, Girls' Dormitory (1936) prompted a deluge of fan letters.
 Legend has it that powerful Hollywood columnist Hedda Hopper stayed to watch a second showing of the film just to check the credits for the name of the handsome young actor she’d spied in a brief role toward the end of the film.

 It was with his third outing for Fox in 1936 that Tyrone Power became a star.
 Child actor Freddie Bartholomew, who played protagonist Jonathan Blake as a youth, was top-billed in Lloyd's of London.
 Fourth-billed Tyrone Power, who had far more screen time than anyone in the film, portrayed Blake as an adult.
 Only 22 at the time, but handsome, charismatic and self-possessed, Power walked away with the film.
-He would share top billing on his next assignment, In Old Chicago (1937), with Alice Faye and Don Ameche.
+He would share top billing on his next major production, In Old Chicago (1937), with Alice Faye and Don Ameche.
 Following the film’s great popular success, Fox would re-team him with Faye and Ameche in Alexander’s Ragtime Band (1938).
 Later in 1938, on loan to MGM, he appeared opposite Norma Shearer in the costume melodrama Marie Antoinette.
 Tyrone Power was now a firmly established leading man.

 1939 would prove to be a watershed year for the 25 year old actor.
 He would portray the outlaw Jesse James in one of only two Technicolor pictures Fox produced that year, and he would star in the studio’s spectacular The Rains Came.
 Nominated for six Academy Awards, it would win, in that year of the Gone with the Wind sweep, only one, for Best Effects, Special Effects.
 Power’s leading lady Myrna Loy remembered him as one of the nicest human beings she’d ever known.
 She would recall much later, “I’m sorry to report that we weren’t lovers, but close to it.
 I loved him, but he was married to that damn Frenchwoman.”
 That Frenchwoman was Annabella, the actress Power met a year earlier on Suez (1938) and married in 1939.
 Also in 1939, in an annual nationwide newspaper poll, Tyrone Power was voted “King of Hollywood.”